4.d) Evolutionism and mechanisms of genetic variability

 Procedures and methods of evolutionary genetics

-I consider them as a set of activities with a common finality.
+A set of activities with a shared goal

 Mechanism of genetic variations

-A mechanism of genetic variations would be a singular process or activity that has an immediate finality or purpose.
+A mechanism of genetic alterations would be a singular activity that has an immediate purpose.

-A basic outline can be presented as follows: A procedure that includes one or various methods, consisting of a group of activities or processes formed by an undetermined number of related mechanisms, normally in a sequential way.
+A basic outline could be as follows: A procedure that includes one or various methods, consisting of a group of activities or processes formed by an undetermined number of related mechanisms, generally in a sequential way.

-Likewise, nothing prevents various independent or conceptually different procedures or methods from acting simultaneously in the dynamic of evolutionism.
-In fact, in evolutionism, it is known that a mechanism of evolution (or method) exists which acts a posteriori in many cases, so-called Natural Selection, collaborating with the other procedures and evolutionary methods.
+Likewise, nothing prevents various independent procedures or processes from acting simultaneously.
+There is an evolution mechanism, which works a posteriori in many cases, so-called Natural Selection, collaborating with the other functions and methods.

-The evolutionary mechanisms allow evolutionism to be explained in a way that agrees with scientific method.
-Natural selection Is not the only evolutionary method.
+The mechanisms explain evolutionism according to the scientific method.
+Natural selection is not the only process.

 Trial and error

-The simplest of all the evolutionary methods; in principle, it is typical of microorganisms who have lots of descendants in each generation and based on the subsequent method of natural selection.
+The most straightforward process is typical of microorganisms, which have many descendants in each generation and rely on natural selection.